Originally posted 2017-10-29 15:07:12.

 My position on transsexualism in the West

 HSTS in the West have always suffered.
 They suffered from a homophobic mainstream society; they suffer at the hands of ‘LGBT’ activists, who tell them they should be ‘men’ when that is clearly an infringement of the HSTS’ personal freedoms.
-They are abused by AGP transgenders, who wish they did not exist, since they point out that there must actually be two types; or alternatively, they are ruthlessly predated on by those same AGPs, who sexually use them.
-They are savaged by feminists, some brandishing ‘LGBT’ ‘be a man’ justification, some because they conflate HSTS with AGPs and some because they loathe everyone born male.
+They are abused by AGP transvestites, who wish they did not exist, since they point out that there must actually be two types; or alternatively, they are ruthlessly predated on by those same AGPs, who sexually use them.
+They are savaged by feminists, some brandishing ‘LGBT’ ‘be a man’ justification, some because they conflate HSTS with AGPs and some because they just loathe everyone born male.

 I support HSTS.
 They are the ONE group in society that can genuinely claim to be discriminated against by everyone and yet the least likely to complain.
 HSTS should be able to access support services towards transition, without political interference, either encouraging or discouraging them, but with their life-alternatives being clearly explained to them.
 I do not believe that living as a gay ‘man’ is necessarily a ‘better outcome’ for a GNC boy; I know far too many happy, well adjusted HSTS transwomen to ever agree with that — and far too many neurotic, ill-adjusted gay ‘men’.
 But I recognise that this is not my choice, rather the individual’s.